Zoo Knoxville COVID Policy

 The Zoo asks visitors to show their masks at the time of entry and the zoo will be offering disposable masks for purchase at the zoo’s cost ($1 each) for any guests who do not have one.
 The Zoo is requiring them at entry to make sure all guests are equipped to comply with the order should they need or want to enter an indoor area during their visit.

-Zoo Knoxville appreciates guests’ assistance to follow the order and asks guests to help them stay open by:
+Zoo Knoxville appreciates guests’ assistance to follow the order and asks guests to help them stay open by following these core actions:

 The way we do things has changed for all of us over the last few weeks.
 Here is what you can expect on your zoo visit.

-- Advanced purchase for general admission tickets online or by phone is recommended.
+- Advanced purchase for general admission tickets online is recommended.

-- Indoor seating will be available at Aldo’s and Beastro Cafe, following Knox County Health Department Phase 2 guidelines.
+- Indoor seating will be available at Beastro Cafe, following Knox County Health Department Phase 2 guidelines.

 - Kids Cove will be partially opened as safe physical distancing allows.